aviwad/LyricFever/README.md

 - [Apple Music:](https://music.apple.com/us/browse) Another platform that this project depends on
 - [ColorKit-macOS:](https://github.com/aviwad/ColorKit-macOS) My port of [ColorKit](https://github.com/Boris-Em/ColorKit) for macOS
 - Cindori for their blog post on writing an NSPanel view for SwiftUI
+- autozimu for https://github.com/autozimu/StringMetric.swift, used to determine how similar NetEase search results are from search query
 - [tranxuanthang](https://github.com/tranxuanthang) for [LRCLIB](https://lrclib.net), an open source Lyric library.
 Used when Spotify fails.
 - NetEase for their Lyrics, used when LRCLIB and Spotify fail.
 - https://neteasecloudmusicapi-ten-wine.vercel.app for their NetEase API